When There Are No Media Effects: The Case of the Basler Zeitung

-(Previously circulated with the title “Media Take-Over and Voting Behavior: Can Politician-Owned Newspapers Sway Voters?”)
+(Previously circulated with the titles “Media Take-Over and Voting Behavior: Can Politician-Owned Newspapers Sway Voters?” and “When There Are No Media Effects: The Case of the Basler Zeitung”)

 Abstract